annoyingmouse/class_examples/README.md

 };
 ```

 Having classes like this is all well and good, but what do you do with them once you've got them.
 Well, the purpose of the script is to show off your collection, so you need to display them.
 You decide to add a function (these are sometimes called methods in OOP) called "display" to the prototype of your object.
-This function is called with a target, so you can define where the items should be inserted within the DOM.
+This function is called with a target, so you can define where the items should be inserted within the Document Object Model (DOM).
 This is shown in below:

 ```javascript
 /**